malaikagalvan/Santander-Customer-Satisfaction-Project/README.md

 * The goal is to predict the probability that a customer is unsatisfied, using the area under the ROC curve (AUC) as the evaluation metric.
 * **My Approach:**
   * This project formulates the problem as a binary classification task.
 I started by applying Logistic Regression as a baseline model.To improve performance, more advanced models such as XGBoost and Random Forest.
-* The best model was able to predict Customer di
+* The best model was able to predict Customer dissastisfaction 67.798% of the time.
+Currently the best performance on Kaggle is  82.907%.

 ## Summary of Workdone
 **Data**